 Money mules

 Criminals use money mules to help them move stolen money from one account to another.
-They will make contact in many ways such as social media or waiting outside your place of education to speak to you.
+They will make contact in many ways such as social media or waiting outside your place of school or university to speak to you.
 They’ll use different stories to trick you into moving money for them.
 They do this to try and hide the money that they’ve stolen.

 Remember